somalimbek/dadjokes/README.md

 ### Mocking
 Mock objects are needed for unit testing and easier development.
-- [ ] Need to decide what layer needs to have a mock version (repository and/or datasource).
+- Every use case class will need to have a mock.
+It's needed mainly because of the unit tests.